by Jackson Galaxy

 2) Interactive Toys- Anything connected to you will keep your cat’s interest for exponentially longer periods of time than remote toys.

 Some examples of fine interactive toys are Cat Dancers, Cat Charmers, or imaginative ones that you can make at home using a stick, string, and toys at the end.
-For our purposes, I’m going to suggest a specific toy that I’ve used successfully with hundreds of cats, many of whom swore, “My cat just doesn’t like to play.”
+For our purposes, I’m going to suggest a specific toy that I’ve used successfully with hundreds of cats, many of whose people swore, “My cat just doesn’t like to play.”
 It’s called Da Bird.
 It’s a fishing pole toy with a unique feather configuration at the end of it.
 What makes it so great is that, when you swing it through the air, the feathers flutter and make the sound of flapping wings.
 You just can’t get better than that when trying to tap into a cat’s play/prey nerve center.
+We recommend getting the pole with refill feathers; some cats can chomp these up fairly quickly!

 Be The Bird!